Preparing Your Soil For Your New Lawn

 - Begin digging your area with a garden fork, spade or rotary hoe if you're working to a larger scale.
 Remove any rubbish and stones.

 - After you’ve dug it’s a good idea to leave the soil loose for a few days or weeks.
 This way you can water periodically or allow the weather to break down larger clumps.

 - Next rake over in a few directions in preparation for fertilising.

 Step 2: Fertilising soil before sowing

-- To enhance strong seedling growth use a Starter Fertiliser like our Landscape Range Starter Fertiliser which is high in phosphorus, promoting early root growth and establishment, but low in nitrogen.
+- To enhance strong seedling growth use a KickStart Fertiliser like our Landscape Range KickStart Fertiliser which is high in phosphorus, promoting early root growth and establishment, but lower in nitrogen.